Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-messagepack](https://github.com/Sinfaen/fortran-messagepack): prototype library for [MessagePack](https://msgpack.org/index.html) (an efficient binary serialization format) support in Fortran, by Kelly Schultz

 [Fortran-OpenPMD-File-Writers](https://github.com/UCLA-Plasma-Simulation-Group/Fortran-OpenPMD-File-Writers): writes in parallel 2D/3D mesh field data and particle data into HDF5 files using the OpenPMD standard, by Frank S. Tsung et al.

+[FortranProcessingLibrary](https://github.com/pimentafm/FortranProcessingLibrary): library designed to facilitate the reading, writing and processing of data in the netCDF format, by Fernando Martins Pimenta.
+It reads and writes data up to 4 dimensions in a very simpler way using dynamic data structures and dynamic modules.

 [fortran-sperr](https://github.com/ofmla/fortran-sperr): interface bindings by Oscar Mojica to [SPERR](https://github.com/NCAR/SPERR), a lossy scientific (floating-point) data compressor in C and C++ that produces one of the best rate-distortion curves